 80% of Millennials sleep with their phone on their nightstand.
 If your digital content is not mobile-friendly, chances are your target audience will either never see it or, if they do, fail to interact with it.

-By keeping content readable on mobile and optimizing webpages to be mobile-user friendly, businesses can not only capture the attention of their audience – they can also keep it.
+By keeping content readable on mobile and optimizing webpages to be mobile-user friendly, businesses can not only capture their audience’s attention – but they can also keep it.

 “If content is king, then context is god.”